Flat Iron Square | South London Street Food Market

 THINGS TO DO

-Besides the flea market shopping, dining, drinking and live music-ing, there’s a couple of regular events to check out too.
-This month, there’s a quiz night in the main lodge every Monday night, as well as kids’ yoga on Tuesdays and Sundays.
+Besides the flea market shopping, dining, drinking and live music-ing, there’s a couple of regular events to check out too:

 The Flat Iron Square complex also boasts a live music venue, Omeara – brought to you by Ben Lovett of Mumford & Sons and his independent music label.
 It’s pretty dang atmospheric – imagine a crumbling Victorian music hall hidden away underneath a set of railway arches, with its own tequila bar attached.
 Expect a wide array of programming from indie club nights and comedy, to thought-provoking talks, gigs, and burlesque.